Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 DTaP, Tdap, and Td Vaccines

-The DTaP and Tdap vaccines both protect against three bacterial infections: diphtheria, tetanus and pertussis, whereas the Td vaccine only protects against diphtheria and tetanus.
-In addition, the vaccines vary in terms of who should receive them and the quantities of vaccine proteins they contain:
+The DTaP and Tdap vaccines both protect against three bacterial infections: diphtheria, tetanus and pertussis.
+The Td vaccine only protects against two: diphtheria and tetanus.
+The vaccines also vary in terms of who should get them and the amount of vaccine proteins they each contain:

-- Td: The Td vaccine is the one people commonly think of when they think of getting their tetanus booster.
-Like Tdap, it contains lesser quantities of diphtheria protein to reduce the occurrence of side effects in adults.
+- Td: The Td vaccine is the one people commonly think of when they need a tetanus booster.
+Like Tdap, it contains lower amounts of diphtheria protein to reduce side effects in adults.
 Adults should get a dose of Tdap or Td every 10 years as well as if they have a wound that warrants tetanus vaccination.

 Diphtheria vaccine